 London has no shortage of great views, but specifically around Tower Bridge and South Bank there are great spots for photographing the iconic buildings, such as the Walkie-talkie, the Shard, and City Hall.

 I personally love the contrast of old and new.
-The famed Gherkin sits in the background, the Tower of London and Tower Hill Memorial in the foreground.
+Like in this shot, where the famed glass Gherkin overshadows the historic Tower of London and Tower Hill Memorial.

 Markets of London